leonlaser/pi-asciicam/readme.md

 To remove the load of converting frames, you can use your Raspberry Pi to only start `raspivid` itself and stream the MJPEG over the network with netcat:

     raspivid -o - -w 320 -h 200 -n -t 0 -cd MJPEG -fps 25 | nc -lkv4 5001

+In my expierence netcat somehow gives up at some point.
+A better alternative for me was to use `ncat`, which belongs to `nmap` and will be installed with it:

+    raspivid -o - -w 320 -h 200 -n -t 0 -cd MJPEG -fps 25 | ncat -k -l 5001

 Now use `asciicam-server` to connect and open a new websocket: